Such a clickbait title you say… But trust me, there are still a few valid points.

 - It is hard for others to dive in quickly.
 Sometimes, much less experienced developers are working with me and I want them to be able to make changes without going through 200 tutorial videos.

 Would I need all this complexity in my small private projects?
 Ehm, probably, not.
 In my company’s medium-sized projects?
 No, I don’t think so.
 In a big enterprise-sized apps where 10 teams are working on the same app?
 Yes, maybe, then all this complexity/modularity/precompilation is a good thing.
 But also maybe if these teams decide to use some other framework, then they might not need so many people working on it ;-)

 I could understand all this complexity if it was impossible to make a good stable webapp without it.
 But as we all know, it is possible and even easier.
 Just take a look on other frameworks like Vue.js (my current favourite) or on something React-based.

-P. S. Adam added a good comment against my points I’d generally recommend reading as well if you wanna look on the opposite side of the story :-)
+P. S. Adam added a good comment against my points and I generally recommend reading it as well if you wanna look on the opposite side of the story :-)

 P. P. S. My latest project — https://pingdisco.com is 100% vuejs, it is a free uptime monitoring tool.
 Try creating an account there (only takes one field to fill) and see yourself how fast and smooth it is